-That’s an important point because, currently, nowhere during the online buying and checkout process does Sky tell you that by selecting The Sky Sports Bundle you’re not getting Sky Sports in HD.
+That’s an important point because, currently, nowhere during the online buying and checkout process does Sky tell you that by selecting the Sky Sports Bundle you’re not getting Sky Sports in HD.

 We’re pretty certain that a lot of people buying this bundle don’t realise they’re getting standard definition until they get it up and running.
 And, of course, once it’s in the house, it’s hard not to just relent and pay the extra twenty quid or so a month to get what you thought you were buying in the first place.

-The Sky Movies Bundle
+The Sky Cinema Bundle